I-League: Competition format

-Since the league began in 2007, the rules have changed almost yearly.
-Currently, the league has 12 teams.
+Since the league began in 2007, the rules have changed over the years.
 Each club plays each other twice during the season, once at home and the other time away.
-At the end of the season, the team with the most points wins the league and gains promotion to the top flight Indian Super League.
-In the case of a tie then head-to-head record is looked upon.
-Further, in the case of a tie the goal difference is looked upon the tied teams.
+At the end of the season, the club with the most points wins the league and gains promotion to the top flight Indian Super League.
+In the case of a tie, head-to-head record and the goal difference are looked.